sascha2000/gporter/README.md

 sudo cp gporter /usr/bin/

 ## The POI format
-You'll find a simple description in POI-Format.ods
+You'll find a simple description in "POI-Format.ods".

 ## Usage
 On my linux machine when the GPORTER GP-102 is connected it will appear in "/media/"username"/CANMORE/GP-102".
 The place will be different on your machine.